bridgethaney/Airport_Control_Map/README.md

 ### Acknowledgement

-This map was created with the assistance and guidance of the GEOG 458 lab 3 content produced by Bo Zhao.
+This map was created with the assistance and guidance of the GEOG 458 Lab 3 content produced by Bo Zhao.
 Code snippets from the lab were used and reworked to make this interactive project.

 ### Credit